-Black inducted into Philadelphia Sports Hall of Fame
+Debbie Black was inducted into the Philadelphia Sports Hall of Fame Thursday.

 Nov.
 11, 2012